Academic Catalog

 Social Work students can apply to the Social Work Honors-AHEC (Area Health Education Center) Scholars Program.
 This option expands the BSW Honors students’ training and clinical/field experience through innovative clinical, didactic, and community-based activities.
 Students interested in applying to the Social Work Honors AHEC Scholars Program must follow the same application as the Social Work Honors program and apply for the AHEC Scholars Program.
 Students are required to complete the requirements of the Social Honors program and the AHEC requirements.
 AHEC Scholars is a 2-year program commitment, requiring approximately 80 hours per year, totaling 160 hours.
 Forty of these hours include professional clinical training in Detroit.
 Students are expected to attend mentoring sessions twice a semester with the BSW Program Director and attend AHEC meetings that will occur in a combination of in person and virtual synchronous and asynchronous modalities.

-All students enrolled in SW 4998, Field Practice in Social Work I and II, are required to carry professional liability insurance (now provided by the School) as a condition of field placement.
+All students enrolled in SW 4998, Practicum Education in Social Work I and II, are required to carry professional liability insurance (now provided by the School) as a condition of Practicum.

 The Practicum Education Manual contains a description of the practicum education program and the policies and procedures related to the program.
 Students are responsible for observing the procedures governing practicum work practice which are detailed in the manual.
 The manual is located on the School website.